boazbk/tcs/lec_01_introduction.md

 ## Roadmap to the rest of this book {#roadmapsec }

 Often, when we try to solve a computational problem, whether it is solving a system of linear equations, finding the top eigenvector of a matrix, or trying to rank Internet search results, it is enough to use the "I know it when I see it" standard for describing algorithms.
-As long as we find some way to solve the problem, we are happy and don't care so much about formal descriptions of the algorithm.
+As long as we find some way to solve the problem, we are happy and might not care much on the exact mathematical model for our algorithm.
 But when we want to answer a question such as "does there _exist_ an algorithm to solve the problem $P$?" we need to be much more precise.

 In particular, we will need to __(1)__ define exactly what it means to solve $P$, and __(2)__ define exactly what an algorithm is.